valkey-io/valkey-doc/docs/management/replication.md

 commands applied to the data set.
 It also means that A, by applying just a few commands, may reach exactly the same state of B.

-The reason why Redis instances have two replication IDs is because of replicas that are promoted to masters.
+The reason why Valkey instances have two replication IDs is because of replicas that are promoted to masters.
 After a failover, the promoted replica requires to still remember what was its past replication ID, because such replication ID was the one of the former master.
 In this way, when other replicas will sync